 HLB HAMT is empaneled as one of the certifying bodies to issue an ICV Certificate with the respective authorities.
 Along with issuing the certificate, we work with clients to understand their requirements, help them with ICV calculation and recommend the required improvements in the business as well as operational activities.
 We also make it a point to constantly update our clients on the latest information regarding ICV program and suggest policy changes, if required.

 Frequently Asked Questions – ICV

 The National In-Country Value Program (ICV) is a UAE government program that aims to boost economic performance and support local industries by redirecting higher portion of public spending into the national economy.
 The National ICV is a certificate issued to suppliers in which their contribution to the local economy is evaluated.
 The certified suppliers are then given an advantage during the award of contracts and purchases based on their ICV score.

 Who are the Participating entities of the ICV programme in UAE?

-As a part of ICV program, more goods and services are sourced within the country, in a move to support UAE’s GDP diversification.
-Also the Program will generate more employment opportunities for Emiratis in the private sector and critical parts of the value chain will be localized for certain categories of businesses
+As a part of the ICV program, more goods and services are sourced within the country, in a move to support UAE’s GDP diversification.
+Also, the Program will generate more employment opportunities for Emiratis in the private sector and critical parts of the value chain will be localized for certain categories of businesses.

 How can suppliers join the ICV Program in UAE?